yunxiaomr/KnowProb/knowledge-base/README.md

 If you want to access more data resources with frame semantic annotated, please feel free to contact [us](yunxiaomr@163.com).
-We are pleased to offer resources for research purposes; however, it will require the signing of an agreement.
+We are pleased to offer resources for research purposes, and it will require the signing of an agreement.